xmartlabs/fountain/README.md

 ### Cache + Network support

+Provides a `Listing` with cache support using a common Retrofit service implementation, and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.

+#### Cache + Network support for paged endpoints

-The `Listing` with network and cache support can be obtained invoking `createNetworkWithCacheSupportListing` from the static factory class.
+The `Listing` with network and cache support for paged endpoints can be obtained invoking `createNetworkWithCacheSupportListing` from the static factory class.

 It has two required components:
 1. A `NetworkDataSourceAdapter<out ListResponse<NetworkValue>>` to fetch all pages.
-1. A `CachedDataSourceAdapter<NetworkValue, DataSourceValue>` to update the `DataSource`.
+1. A [`CachedDataSourceAdapter<NetworkValue, DataSourceValue>`](#cacheddatasourceadapter) to update the `DataSource`.
 It's the interface that the library will use to take control of the `DataSource`.

+#### Cache + Network support for not paged endpoints

+The `Listing` with network and cache support for not paged endpoints can be obtained invoking `createNotPagedNetworkWithCacheSupportListing` from the static factory class.

+It has two required components:
+1. A `NotPagedPageFetcher<out ListResponse<NetworkValue>>` to fetch the data.
+1. A [`CachedDataSourceAdapter<NetworkValue, DataSourceValue>`](#cacheddatasourceadapter) to update the `DataSource`.
+It's the interface that the library will use to take control of the `DataSource`.

+#### CachedDataSourceAdapter

 ```kotlin
 interface CachedDataSourceAdapter<NetworkValue, DataSourceValue> {